 Dr. Afton Halloran

-At 15 years old, I attended high school in Japan and lived with a host family in a small farming village on the Bōsō Peninsula.
-This was the first of a multitude of significant and transformative experiences working, living and researching in both urban and rural communities of Africa, Asia, Europe and North America.
+At 15 years old, I attended high school in Japan and lived with a host family in a rural farming village on the Bōsō Peninsula.
+This was the first of a multitude of significant and transformative experiences working, living and researching in Africa, Asia, Europe and North America.

-As a naturally curious person my interests are many, but you can basically boil my main interest down to system change, the process of addressing the root causes of social problems, which are often intractable and embedded in networks of cause and effect.
+As a naturally curious person my interests are many, but you can basically boil my main interest down to system change.
+System change is the process of addressing the root causes of social, environmental and economic issues, which are often intractable and embedded in networks of cause and effect.
 The system that I have dedicated my life to understanding and improving is the food system.